markv86/code-quiz/README.md

 1. Select start
 2. You have 100 seconds to complete the quiz.
 3. Each incorrect answer will result in a 10 second penalty.
 4. At completion, you would be able to log your high score.
+Your scores will stay      until you clear them